CJI suggests Indian diaspora organizations to think about creating legal assistance center | Law-Order

 He said one of the major reasons for the strong ties between the two nations is that Indians constitute one of the largest ethnic groups in the UAE and they have significantly contributed to the development of the UAE over the years.

-“As the Chief Justice of India, I cannot make any promise to you but I can suggest to organizations, such as the India Social and Cultural Centre, to think about creating a legal assistance center to help those in need of legal assistance in India,” Justice Ramana said.
+“As the Chief Justice of India, I can not make any promise to you.
+But I can suggest to organisations such as Indian Cultural and Social Centre to think about creating a legal assistance centre to help those in need of legal assistance,'' he said.

+''In India, both the national and state legal services authorities are able to take care of legal service needs of 70 per cent of the needy population, totally free of cost,'' the CJI said.

-He said the legal assistance center can be a nodal point for coordination between the needy and the Indian legal services authority.
+He assured that Indian legal services authorities will extend all possible help in dealing with the legal problems of the needy in India. ''Your legal assistance centre can be the nodal point for coordination between the needy and Indian legal service authorities,'' Justice Ramana said.

-Besides the CJI, apex court judge Justice Hima Kohli was also there in the felicitation function in Abu Dhabi which was webcasted on Youtube.
+Besides the CJI, apex court judge Justice Hima Kohli was also there in the felicitation function in Abu Dhabi which was a webcast on Youtube.

 Justice Ramana said the Indian population has been completely integrated into the fabric of the society in the UAE and one of the most significant things about the Indian diaspora in the UAE is its contribution back to India.
-“All of you have significantly contributed to Indian development as well,” he said, adding whenever there has been a requirement for the Indians in the UAE to step up and contribute towards the Indian cause, they have always delivered.
+“All of you have significantly contributed to Indian development as well.
+Whenever there has been a calamity or requirement for Indians in the UAE to step up and contribute towards an Indian cause, they have always delivered,'' he said.

 Justice Ramana said where ever he goes, he always requests and advises the expats not to forget their motherland and mother tongue.

-“Don’t detach from your roots.
-Sustain and promote your culture, celebrate festivals, organize and join cultural events.
-It is through these concerted efforts only you can maintain brotherhood between the communities and sustain much-needed solidarity,” he said.
+''Do not detach from your roots.
+Sustain and promote your culture.
+Celebrate festivals.
+Organise and join cultural events.
+It is through these concerted efforts only you can maintain brotherhood between the communities and sustain much-needed solidarity,'' the CJI said.

-Justice Ramana said he had a meeting with the Minister for Law of the UAE and other dignitaries.
+Justice Ramana said he had a meeting with the Minister for Justice of the UAE.

+''I had the occasion to take up matters related to 175 pending extradition orders and 105 pending requests for exchange of prisoners.
+Similarly, the issuance of notifications for the implementation of bilateral treaties was also figured in our meeting.
+I must say the response was very positive and encouraging,'' he said.

-He said on the judicial side, there are some bilateral agreements that India and the UAE have entered into which will help both the nations and enhance cooperation in various fields and it is regarding extradition, execution of decrees, and mutual legal assistance in criminal cases and others.
+He said coming to the judicial ties between two countries, it is heartening to note that India and UAE have entered into bilateral agreements which will help both nations to enhance cooperation in various fields. ''Bilateral agreements have been entered into with respect to the execution of decrees, extradition, mutual legal assistance in criminal and civil matters, and many more.
+Such agreements are a great asset, keeping in mind the large levels of interaction between India and the UAE,'' he said.
+PTI ABA RKS RKS

-The CJI said he had a discussion with the Law Minister of UAE on several important issues, including pending extradition orders and consular access to visit Indians who are in prison there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)